 I get to work!
 There’s a small discovery process to gather your financial information.
 I use a program called Right Capital to help with this process.
 In the first month, we should have two meetings: a review of your financial resources, and a cash flow & budgeting meeting.

 We’ll then have quarterly meetings dedicated to specific topics and anything you want to ask.
 We’ll set up our next call at the end of each meeting (we can always adjust as needed) and have the next topic laid out.

 If it touches your financial life, we’re going to talk about it.
 Common topics include managing your expenses, saving for retirement and big purchases, how to invest your money, reviewing your different types of insurance coverage, and going over your employee benefits.
 We’ll go over any questions you have as they come up.
 Maybe a few discussions on the latest Disney+ show, if you’re a fellow nerd 🙂

 In no particular order: Dana Scully, Leia Organa, Amelia Earhart, Dr. Ellie Sattler, Bob Ballard.
 I’m a 90s kid all the way.

 What are some other ways I can learn more about you before reaching out?

-I’m pretty active on Twitter (@JessicaGoedtel) but be warned, my tweets range from issues in the financial planning industry to random complaints, with a few cat photos in between.
+I’m pretty active on Twitter (@JessicaGoedtel) but be warned, my tweets range from issues in the financial planning industry to burning down the patriarchy, with a few pet photos in between.
 My more professional posts are on LinkedIn and my business Facebook page.